dperrymorrow/re-bars/README.md

-# v-bars
+# ReBars
-Virtual DOM patching for Handlebars templates
+Two way binding for Handlebars templates using simple helpers with re-render slots